Recognising Choking and When to Act

 - Stay Prepared: Recognise and Respond to Choking Emergencies

 Choking is a preventable tragedy when recognised early and addressed with the correct actions.
-By learning how to identify choking symptoms and knowing the right first aid techniques, you can protect those around you.
+By learning how to identify choking symptoms and knowing the right first aid techniques, such as how many back blows should be given in an emergency, you can protect those around you.
 Equip your home with a life saving choking device, stay vigilant, and always be ready to act swiftly in an emergency.
 Remember, your quick response can make all the difference.